 If you are unable to avoid foreclosure and you are unable to sell the property through a short sale or at a foreclosure auction, you may be able to avoid a formal foreclosure action by offering the lender a deed in lieu of foreclosure.
 A deed in lieu of foreclosure is a legal document in which you transfer ownership of the property to the lender in exchange for the release of your mortgage debt.

 It is important to note that if you are unable to avoid foreclosure and your property is sold at a foreclosure sale, it may be listed as a bank-owned or real estate owned (REO) property.
 These properties may be listed on foreclosure listing sites or through real estate agents.

-Can I Sell My House To Avoid Foreclosure In Pennsylvania?
+Can I Sell My House in Foreclosure in Delaware?

-If you’re contemplating selling a house to avoid foreclosure in Pennsylvania and don’t have the time or resources to go through the traditional litigation and foreclosure process outlined above, then you might consider selling quickly to a cash home buyer.
+If you’re contemplating selling a house in foreclosure in Delaware and don’t have the time or resources to go through the traditional litigation and foreclosure process outlined above, then you might consider selling to a cash home buyer.

 Why would that make sense for you?

 These buyers are typically investors who are willing to pay cash for houses in any physical or financial condition, so you don’t have to worry about making repairs or doing any staging.
 And they can also act quickly.

 More importantly, you also don’t have to catch up on your payments or make amends with your lender.
 You can avoid foreclosure by selling.